-^h from protocol version 12.1, children could enter the second randomisation regardless of whether they were included in the main randomisation i for patients with (a) oxygen saturation <92% on air or requiring oxygen i for patients outside UK (until protocol V20.0 when extended to UK)
+^h from protocol version 12.1, children could enter the second randomisation regardless of whether they were included in the main randomisation.
+Enrolment ceased 8 March 2022.

+i for patients with (a) oxygen saturation <92% on air or requiring oxygen.
+Enrolment of patients receiving no or simple oxygen ceased on 13 May 2022.

+i for patients outside UK (until protocol V20.0 when extended to UK)